Rennzie/technical-blogging/the-case-for-cogs/blog.md

 ## 3. Handling COG generation as part of a python microservice

-Creating COGs on the command line is all well and good, however we wanted this conversion to be performed within our data processing pipeline, specifically after satellite data processing, or UAV orthomosaic generation and quality assurance tests are complete, therefore we need to handle the commands as part of a microservice that could be called whenever we have data we want to translate from a typical GeoTIFF to a COG, and store it.
+Creating COGs on the command line is all well and good, however we wanted this conversion to be performed within our data processing pipeline, specifically after satellite data processing, or UAV orthomosaic generation and quality assurance tests are complete.
+We need to handle the commands as part of a microservice that could be called whenever we have data we want to translate from a typical GeoTIFF to a COG, and store it.
 Here we have added some generalised extracts to show how that might look as part of a production microservice.

 #### 1. Handle the command execution